martinncruzz/Fake-FilmHub-API/README.md

 ![image](https://github.com/user-attachments/assets/9635ca13-44e3-42b4-b6a7-da4f73905142)

 > [!IMPORTANT]
 > For detailed instructions on how to use the API, please refer to the documentation available.
-It covers everything from endpoint usage to authentication, ensuring a smooth experience for developers.
+It covers everything from endpoints usage to authentication, ensuring a smooth experience for developers.
 >
 > [Explore API Documentation](https://filmhub-api-docs.vercel.app)